What we're doing to protect you during COVID-19

 As part of VCU Health, we have worked closely with the infection control department, hospital leadership and our local and state health departments for months to prepare for COVID-19 in our community.
 Now that it’s here, we have systems in place to effectively triage, diagnose and treat patients suspected or confirmed to have COVID-19 while taking great measures to protect all of our patients, families and medical providers.

-CHoR is taking action to protect you and your family during COVID-19
+Safety measures that protect you and your family

 These are challenging times.
 Thank you for helping us flatten the curve.